Over the past 13 years, each Ramadan has taught me something different.

-I understand that whilst I try my best, only Allah knows if my deeds, actions and prayers will be accepted.
+I understand that, while I try my best, only Allah knows if my deeds, actions, and prayers will be accepted.

 Ramadan mosque experiences

 During Ramadan a few years ago, I and two close sisters took two new converts and visited six different mosques.
 All were within a three-hour traveling distance of our hometown to break our fasts with them.

 At each mosque, we were warmly welcomed and treated like family.

 Each mosque was different in size.
 One holding about 1000 Muslims for iftar and the smallest having a capacity of about 20.